unknwon/goconfig/README.md

 - It simplified operation processes, easy to use and undersatnd; therefore, there are less chances to have errors.
 - It uses exactly the same way to access a configuration file as you use windows APIs, so you don't need to change your code style.
-- It supports read recursion sections, but not able to write yet.
+- It supports read recursion sections.
 - It supports configuration file with comments each section or key which all the other parsers don't support!!!!!!!
 - It Compiles!!
 It works with go version 1 and later.